Education in British Columbia: Public Schools

 The public school system is primarily governed by the School Act, which sets out the basic structure of British Columbia's public education system.
 For example, the School Act stipulates that public schools "must be conducted on strictly secular and non-sectarian principles."

 The public school system is split into 60 separate public school districts representing 1,571 public schools in British Columbia.
 Fifty-nine of these public school districts are based on geography, with one school district (District 93) governing the francophone schools within the province.
 Each school district is responsible for overseeing the mix of public elementary schools, high schools, and specialty schools within their territory.
 Each school district is governed by a board of school trustees elected by the public concurrent with municipal elections.

 The public school sector in British Columbia is home to one of the province's most powerful unions, the British Columbia Teachers' Federation, which represents over 46,000 public school teachers across British Columbia.

 The province disburses funds to each public school based on a per student full time equivalent formula.
-Although the primary factor in funding is the number of students attending a public school, the province other factors like geography, the number of special needs students, and the number of Indigenous students.
+Although the primary factor in funding is the number of students attending a public school, the province other factors like geography, the number of students in special education, and the number of Indigenous students.
 This funding formula was last reviewed in 2018.